Culture & Cuisine in Kentucky

 Kentucky country ham is cured by dry-rubbing rather than soaking, giving it a deliciously unique flavour different from other states.
 Kentucky barbecue, usually pork or mutton rather than beef, is smoked in a hickory pit, sometimes for a full day, to achieve its distinctive taste.

 To start your tour of famous Kentucky foods, try a hot brown at the spot where it originated, Louisville’s Brown Hotel, and barbecue at Moonlite Bar-B-Q Inn in Owensboro (foodies, celebrities and even former president Bill Clinton love the barbecue here).
 Sample spoonbread at Berea’s historic Boone Tavern, fried chicken the way the Colonel liked it at Sanders Cafe & Museum on the site of the first Kentucky Fried Chicken restaurant in Corbin, homemade pies at Patti’s 1880 Settlement in Grand Rivers and other Kentucky famous foods.

+Across the state, chefs are putting their own spin on some regional favourites.
 Whether you want four-diamond splendour or down-home fare, white tablecloths or roadside diners, Kentucky cuisine will suit any taste.

 For more information email firstname.lastname@example.org.